GraphQL

 Bearer Token

-Users can choose to use a Bearer Token to establish a connection.
-The Bearer Token allows requests to authenticate using a static access key.
+Use a Bearer Token to establish your connection.
+This token lets you authenticate requests using a static access key.

 Credentials (Basic, Digest, NTLM)